 Why do you want mushrooms?
 Because they’re good for you, obviously!
-They contain Vitamin B, a great source of minerals and beta-glucans (click that link above if you want to know more).
+They contain Vitamin B, a great source of minerals and beta-glucans (click the link above if you want to know more).

 But first, let’s touch on the controversy on cleaning a mushroom.
-You didn’t know that there was a controversy?
+Didn’t you know that there was a controversy?
 There is a HUGE one.
 Dry Brushing vs. Rinsing.
 Yes, HUGE.
 There have been knock-down, drag-out fights over whether to dry brush or rinse your mushrooms.

 Wash or Brush?

 The truth is, you can do either.
 Really.
 Feel free to do either one.
 Dry brushing is fine.
 Rinsing is fine.
 In fact, rinsing is so okay that I do it all the time.
 I just prefer it because it takes a little less time to process all those mushrooms under water.
 Studies have shown that mushrooms really don’t absorb much of their weight in liquid at all.
 Alton Brown proved it in his Fungal Gourmet episode of Good Eats (unfortunately, the video is no longer available to watch).
 His findings were that what little moisture is absorbed by the mushroom in the rinsing process is offset by the little time it takes.
 He rinsed a batch and weighed them as well as doing it with dry brushed mushrooms and found a negligible difference between the two.
 So pick whichever method works best for you.

 Either way, make sure you clean all of your mushrooms thoroughly before using them.
 The medium they grow in is not toxic in any way, but you don’t want the grit in your food.

 How to Dehydrate Mushrooms